by Super Admin 10 February, 2024 0 Comment Focused Operations

 Burnout goes beyond exhaustion

-When looking at burnout in your team, it’s important to remember that it’s not just mere exhaustion that each member of your team experiences.
+When looking at burnout in yourself and your team, it’s important to remember that it’s not just mere exhaustion that each member of your team experiences.
 It doesn’t just affect their performance in their work, but every aspect of their lives.
 For instance, work may become unbearable, but soon they lose interest in almost everything else that they do.
-Fun stops being fun, while every insignificant thing or minor delay will seem to start conflict between employees.
+Fun stops being fun, while every insignificant thing or minor delay will seem to start conflict between entrepreneurs.

 This brings a cloud over your workplace that you don’t want to have in your business.
 Once companies get into this high performance state, the feeling of burnout in the team never fully goes away.
-In fact, when working at a consistent, high intensity pace, what you don’t know is that some of your employees will begin to believe that there’s no alternative.
+In fact, when working at a consistent, high intensity pace, what you don’t know is that some of your entrepreneurs will begin to believe that there’s no alternative.
 That this is how things will always be, and that’s when they look for a way of getting out.

 So as a leader, how to you pull your organization out of this rut?
 By practicing Focused Leadership.
 There’s a relatively simple formula that will come in very handy for managing your team members when they’re overwhelmed.

 By using this, you can sort out issues by focusing on the critical factor that’s causing the feeling of being overwhelmed.
 Is it that they have too much on their plate?
 Too many meetings?
 You’ll be able to clarify what’s important and what should be prioritized and help them understand why it is and when to deal with it.
-Once you collectively have the answers to these questions, you can then start working with your employee to untangle that feeling of being overwhelmed.
+Once you collectively have the answers to these questions, you can then start working with your entrepreneur to untangle that feeling of being overwhelmed.

 Once you’ve identified the triggers, whether it’s being pulled in too many directions, or lack of clear directions, be prepared to make some changes in your processes.
 This effort will take a lot of focus on your part as the leader, because you’re not only making serious changes to your day-to-day operations, but also have to get everyone to stick with them for a while.